measurement-kit/measurement-kit/include/measurement_kit/README.md

-- `"output_filepath"`: (string; optional) file where you want MK to write measurement results, as a sequence of lines, each line being the result of a measurement serialized as JSON;
+- `"output_filepath"`: (string; optional) file where you want MK to write measurement results, as a sequence of lines, each line being the result of a measurement serialized as JSON.
+If you do not specify an output file, Measurement Kit will write the test results in a file in the current working directory.

 ## Log levels